rakannimer/twitter-stream-display/README.md

 ## Styling

-You can completely change the styling by changing the css in public/app/css/tweet-dom-creator.css the html in public/app/templates/tweet-dom.html
+You can completely change the styling by changing the css in public/app/css/tweet-dom-creator.css and public/app/css/main.css and the html in public/app/templates/tweet-dom.html

-## Client-side editing

-For client-side editing & debugging run :
+Run watch-scripts task to see the changes :

 ```
 gulp watch-scripts